ermalaliraj/connect4/readme.md

 ### 2) Application overview

-From a high level we can see the application subdivided in 4 "components":
+From a high level we can see the application subdivided in 4 _components_:

 1. Game Implementation
     * Classes inside `canvas package`. <br>